Bobby Zamora

-Robert Lester Zamora (born 16 January 1981) is an English former professional footballer who played as a forward.
-Zamora began his career at Barking Abbey School.
-Then he moved to Football League club Bristol Rovers, but was soon signed by Brighton & Hove Albion, where he found first-team success.
-Zamora scored 77 goals in three seasons and helped the club achieve two successive promotions.
+Robert Lester Zamora (born 16 January 1981) is a former English professional footballer who played as a forward.
+Zamora began his professional career at Football League club Bristol Rovers, and was signed by Brighton & Hove Albion, where he scored 77 goals in three seasons and helped the club achieve two successive promotions.

 Following a spell at Tottenham Hotspur, Zamora was signed by West Ham United, where he played for five years and won promotion to the Premier League.
 Zamora joined Fulham in 2008, where, in his first season, he played regularly but scored only four goals.
 However, Zamora's form in the 2009–10 season gained praise and subsequently saw the player gain a call-up for England.
 Zamora had an important role in Fulham's successes in the Premier League, FA Cup and UEFA Europa League, before transferring to Queens Park Rangers in January 2012.
 He returned to play for Brighton in 2015 and retired from football in December 2016.

 Zamora also played for the England national under-21 team before gaining his first full cap at senior level almost a decade later.